-Short-term Flex grants to Finland are available for teaching and teaching/research in two segments, each a minimum of two months, over two consecutive academic years, during the fall and/or spring semesters.
+Short-term Flex grants to Finland are available for teaching and teaching/research in two segments over two consecutive academic years, during the fall and/or spring semesters.
 Applicants should clearly indicate plans for their Flex grant in their project statements.

 What is the Fulbright Finland Foundation?

 The Fulbright Finland Foundation is a private, independent, not-for-profit organization based in Helsinki, Finland.
 The Foundation’s aim is

 - to promote a wider exchange of knowledge and professional talents through educational contacts between Finland and the United States, and